-Local exploitation of a design error in version 6 of The FreeBSD
+Local exploitation of a input validation error in the FreeBSD Project's

-Exploitation of this vulnerability would result in a DoS condition on
+Exploitation of this vulnerability would result in a denial of service

-iDefense has confirmed the existence of this problem in FreeBSD version
+iDefense has confirmed the existence of this problem in FreeBSD 5.5.
+It

 iDefense is not aware of any workaround for this issue.